Code-Institute-Submissions/MS1-Catsitting/README.md

 #### Imagery
 *Background-image/hero image/carousel/other*
 *explain your choice - eg it illustrate what type of flower arrangement could be achieved in the course and illustrate the purpose the courses / appealing image sell experience customers can expect form the course*
-#### Wireframes
-*Desktop | Mobile | Tablet*
-*Include links*
-*Explain software used and which wireframes are provided* The wireframes displayed below were created using Balsamic during the skeleton plane of the project and illustrates how the website will be structured across different devices and screen widths.
-You will find the link below should the images do not display properly.

 #### Differences to design
 (*If any*)